Last Updated on November 15, 2021 by Henry John

 EXFO is the leading company offering fiber optic test solutions globally, over 90% of the world’s top communications service providers use its testing solutions.
 And as the entire telecommunication industry is transitioning to 5G networks, EXFO’s testing and monitoring solutions for 5G mobile networks will drive the company’s growth for the foreseeable future.

 The company’s stock price is currently under $5 and is up over 40% YTD.
 It generated a revenue of $265.6M in 2020 and has a market cap of $266.51M, with an average daily trading volume of 61,644.

 EXFO has had quite a great run since November 2020, when it traded as low as $2.56.
 I expect a pullback from the stock soon, however, it has the potential to bounce back from any pullback and go as high as $6 per share in 2021.

-Update: EXPO did had the pullback and also flew over $6 per share recently.
-It’s currently priced at $5.92 and that’s an over 72% growth YTD.
+Update: EXPO did have the pullback and also flew over $6 per share recently.
+It’s currently priced at $5.69 and that’s an over 72% growth YTD.

 7. Wipro Limited

 Wipro Limited is a multinational information technology headquartered in India.
 It has products and services targeted to different IT spaces from network management to IT consulting and design.

 The company has over 180,000 employees spread across six continents dedicated to providing clients with products and services that will help them adapt to the technological changes of the digital world.